General framework and conduct of

 controllers and major shareholders of regulated credit

 organizations, including banks.
 It requires that the

-appointment of board members, controllers, general directors, directors of banks
+appointment of board members, controllers, general directors,

-except when such appointment is made
+their authorized person, except when such appointment is made

 general directors and chief accountants of state-owned

 Investor protection scheme

-Have there been any recent significant changes to
+Have there been any recent significant changes

-less borrower friendly?
+regime more or less borrower friendly?